jmcaffee/torrent_processor/README.md

 ## Testing

-To successfully run the TMDb tests, you'll need you're TMDb API key (see above).
+To successfully run the TMDb tests, you'll need your TMDb API key (see above).
 Create a file named `.envsetup` in the project root containing the following:

     #!/bin/bash